 Cardiac catheterization or “angiogram” is a procedure that injects dye directly into the heart’s arteries to determine if an artery is blocked.
-Other portions of the test can directly measure the pressures in the heart and across valves.
+Other portions of the test can directly measure the pressure in the heart and across valves.

 We can also examine your coronary arteries for signs of heart disease.
 Cardiac catheterization is commonly used to evaluate cases of heart attack (myocardial infarction), chest pain (angina), arrhythmia, heart valve disease, coronary artery disease, congenital heart disease, cardiomyopathy, heart failure, fainting, shortness of breath and chronic obstructive pulmonary disease (COPD).

-Cardiac Catheterization in Virginia
+Cardiac Catheterization Overview